-- 7.5 Subject to 7.4 the Ecology Party believes that: - 7.5.1 The integrated National Income/Tax system (See SOCIAL WELFARE) should be arranged to give a tax system in which the rate increases progressively with increase in income.
-Decisions need to be made on both the total range of net incomes and how it should be distributed over the population. - 7.5.2 The new Capital Transfer tax would be retained substantially in its present form. - 7.5.3 The currently proposed Wealth Tax would be retained as a means of limiting large accumulations of wealth. - 7.5.4 The present Capital Gains would be retained as a restraint on profits made through market fluctuations. - 7.6 Indirect taxations, notably V.A.T. which are essentially taxes on spending, raise about 35% of the Government's income at present.
-V.A.T. is a useful tax for regulating demand and for discriminating against inessential goods and services. - 7.7 National Insurance contributions constitute about 19% of the Government's income; 10% paid by employers and 9% by employees.
+- 20440 Redistributive taxation is not only a threat to incentive, but it will also stimulate much sterile effort to find ways of tax avoidance.
+For both these reasons any proposals must be accompanied by wide public debate in order to arrive at the best systems and also to gain understanding and support for the measures taken. - 20450 Subject to 20440 the Ecology Party believes that: - 20451 The integrated National Income/Tax system (see SOCIAL WELFARE) should be arranged to give a tax system in which the rate increases progressively with increase in income.
+Decisions need to be made on both the total range of net incomes and how it should be distributed over the population. - 20452 The new Capital Transfer tax would be retained substantially in its present form. - 20453 Measures will be taken to limit large accumulations of wealth.

+- The present Capital Gains would be retained as a restraint on profits made through market fluctuations. - 20460 Indirect taxations, notably V.A.T. which are essentially taxes on spending, raise about 35% of the Government's income at present.
+V.A.T. is a useful tax for regulating demand and for discriminating against inessential goods and services. - National Insurance contributions constitute about 19% of the Government's income; 10% paid by employers and 9% by employees.
 This constitutes a major regressive tax which despite recent changes to earnings related contributions is still a considerable tax on the lowest paid.
 The time has come to abandon the insurance concept and to absorb employees' contributions into the income tax system.
-Employers contributions at present constitute a tax on employment and in view of the need to shift emphasis away from labour saving and towards materials and energy saving they should be abolished. - 7.8 Tax on companies provides 7% of Government income.
-This will be retained. - 7.9 The Ecology Party supports the proposed abolition of rates.
+Employers' contributions at present constitute a tax on employment and in view of the need to shift emphasis away from labour saving and towards materials and energy saving they should be abolished. - 20480 Tax on companies provides 7% of Government income.
+This will be retained. - 20490 The Ecology Party supports the proposed abolition of rates.
 A system of Government and Administration is proposed in which taxes would be paid to the local District Government and rates would therefore be an unnecessary complication.